vant-antoniomihai-30021/password-generator-and-storage/README.md

 # password-generator-and-storage
-This is going to be my first project and it is made with Java Spring Boot, for the database PostgreSQL and for the front-end HTML, CSS and Javascript.
+This is going to be my first project and I am really happy to be working on it.
+As the title suggests this application is generating a random password and it stores it in a database.